Files (Apple): Features

 Files allows users to browse local files stored within apps, as well as files stored on cloud storage services including iCloud, Box, Dropbox, Google Drive, OneDrive, and more.
 Users are able to save, open, and organize files, including placing files into structured folders and sub-folders.
-On the iPad, users can drag-and-drop files between the Files app and other apps, but on the iPhone the functionality is limited only to inside each respective app.
+On the iPad, users can drag-and-drop files between the Files app and other apps.
+On the iPhone the functionality was initially limited to only inside each respective app but was later updated to behave like on the iPad.
 Users can add colored and custom-named tags to files, adding them to a dedicated "Tags" section.
 A persistent search bar at the top enables finding files inside sub-folders, though it doesn't search within other apps.
 A list view enables optional sorting according to size or date.

 Upon long-pressing a file, the app offers several options, including "Copy", "Rename", "Move", "Share", "Tags", "Info", and "Delete".
 Files stored on third-party services can be copied to the device for offline access. iCloud Sharing is brought out from Apple's dedicated iWork apps to become a standardized feature across the operating system, enabling the sharing of any file in Files; the dedicated "iCloud Drive" app is removed, replaced by Files, with iCloud available as one of the cloud storage providers users can connect the app to..

 A built-in player inside the Files app allows for the playback of high-quality FLAC audio files.
 The app also supports the viewing and extraction of Zip archives.
 If no compatible app is installed, Files allows for the viewing of text files, and experiments in watching videos in AVI or MOV formats have shown limited, but partially successful, results.
 Images and "Music Memo" files can also be previewed and played.